arimadata/resource-manager/frontend/README.md

 ## ⚙️ Event Handlers

-All event handlers receive data and an optional `lock` function for UI control:
+All event handlers receive data and an optional `lock` function for UI control.

 | Handler          | Parameters         | Description                                     |
 | ---------------- | ------------------ | ----------------------------------------------- |